johnreynoldsventure/Trules-for-decisions/docs/index.md

 Web conferencing falls short because folks can't meet at the same time - scheduling conflicts are all too common and people get interrupted constantly.

-Texting and email fall short because they don't help you filter and organize the information that your decision makers really need.
+Texting and email fall short because people are busy, distracted and multitasking - folks often miss posts or read them out of order, and that leads to circuitous threads and misunderstandings.

 [Trules®](https://trules.app) was built to solve those problems.

+[Trules®](https://trules.app) helps you harvest the relevant information from your discussion, organize that information for evaluation, and vote on decisions.

 ## Articles: